Iran tests new ballistic missile: state media

-State-run IRIB released video of a rocket being launched just before midnight Friday (just before Friday, 4:30 p.m.
-ET).
+State-run IRIB released video of a rocket being launched just before midnight local time on Friday (just before 4:30 p.m.
+ET Friday).
 It did not report the location.

 "Iran successfully tested the long-range Khorramshahr ballistic missile," IRIB reported, adding that this was the country's third test of a missile with a range of around 1,240 miles.